-The Board adopted the Company's Bye-Laws 87 to 134 as its prevailing board instructions of procedures which laid down general powers, proceedings and administrative procedures of the directors of the Company.
-The Board also produces an annual plan with particular emphasis on business objectives and strategies and evaluates its performance in relation to the objectives set out for its works every year.
+The Board adopted the Company's Bye-Laws 36 to 52 as its prevailing board instructions of procedures which laid down general powers, proceedings and administrative procedures of the directors of the Company.

 The Board Committees, which include the Audit Committee and the Remuneration Committee, are appointed by the Board under respective terms of reference that specified their authorities, duties, reporting responsibilities and reporting procedures.
 The respective terms of reference of the Audit Committee and the Remuneration Committee have been publicly disclosed in the website of the Company.
 The composition of the Board and the board committee functions are further discussed below in Section 8 and Section 9 under the Norwegian Code of Practice.